starfederation/datastar/sdk/README.md

 ## Summary

-Datastar has had a few helper tools in the past for different languages.
-The SDK effort is to unify around the tooling needed for Hypermedia On Whatever your Like (HOWL) based UIs.
-Although Datastar the library can use any plugins, the default bundle includes robust Server Sent Event (SSE) base approach.
-Most current languages and backend don't have great tooling around the style of delivering content to the frontend.
+Datastar SDK provides unified tooling for building Hypermedia On Whatever you Like (HOWL) based UIs across multiple languages.
+While Datastar supports various plugins, the default bundle focuses on a robust Server-Sent Event (SSE) approach, addressing the lack of good SSE tooling in most languages and backends.

-### Decision
+## Decision

-Provide an SDK in a language agnostic way, to that end
+Provide a language-agnostic SDK with these principles:

-1. Keep SDK as minimal as possible
+1. **Minimal Core**: Keep the SDK as minimal as possible
-2. Allow per language/framework extended features to live in an SDK ***sugar*** version
+2. **Sugar Extensions**: Allow per-language/framework extended features in SDK "sugar" versions

-#### Naming Rationale
+### Naming Rationale

 **Why "Patch" instead of "Merge":**
 The prefix "Patch" was chosen to better reflect the non-idempotent nature of these operations.
 Unlike PUT requests that replace entire resources, PATCH requests apply partial modifications.
 This aligns with our SDK's behavior where operations modify specific parts of the DOM or signal state rather than replacing them entirely.